wp-plugins/media-library-assistant/readme.txt

 = Are other language versions available? =

-Not at this time; I don't have working knowledge of anything but English.
-If you'd like to volunteer to produce another version, I'll rework the code to internationalize it and work with you to localize it.
+Not yet, but all of the internationalization work in the plugin source code has been completed and there is a Portable Object Template (.POT) available in the "/languages" directory.
+I don't have working knowledge of anything but English, but if you'd like to volunteer to produce a translation, I would be delighted to work with you to make it happen.
+Have a look at the "MLA Internationalization Guide.php" file in the languages directory and get in touch.

 = What's in the "phpDocs" directory and do I need it? =